Features

 Assessment email

-When someone meets your desired score level, you receive an email that specifies the job they applied to and includes their name, contact details, attached resume, score, tier, fit notes, risks, and screening questions.
-Alerts are typically sent within about a minute after the applicant is received and assessed.
+When someone meets your desired score level, you receive an email that specifies the job they applied to and includes their name, contact details, attached resume, score, tier, fit notes, risks, and screening questions — so you can see strong applicants in near real-time.

 Screening questions